Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Results

-Figure \ref{fig:branch_d}(c) shows the real parts of the four largest growth rates as a function of $Ra$.
-At Rayleigh numbers close to $Ra_c^{(4)} = 23346$ we see that the three eigenmodes are stationary unstable, while the fourth one is stationary stable.
-As $Ra$ increases the first with the third most unstable eigenmode (coloured in red and green, respectively, in \cref{fig:branch_d}(c)) coalesce at $Ra \approx 56000$ into an oscillatory unstable eigenmode whose growth rate and oscillation frequency increases as $Ra \to 10^5$.
-Similarly, the second and fourth most unstable mode coalesce at $Ra \approx 40000$ to create an eigenmode which is oscillatory unstable for $40000 < Ra \leq 10^5$.
+\cref{fig:branch_d} shows bifurcation diagrams and the linear stability results of branch (4) which originates from the fourth eigenmode at $Ra_c^{(4)} = 23346$ through a transcritical bifurcation.
+The flow pattern of the velocity magnitude has a symmetric form of an array of four vortices, which is conserved over the whole range of the Rayleigh numbers we consider as \cref{fig:branch_d}(a) suggests.
+Similarly, the symmetric pattern of the temperature field remains unaffected in the regime $23346 \leq Ra \leq 10^5$ (see \cref{fig:branch_d}(b)).
+We have verified numerically that the symmetries are conserved within this range of $Ra$. \cref{fig:branch_d}(c) shows the four largest growth rates as a function of $Ra$.
+At Rayleigh numbers close to $Ra_c^{(4)} = 23346$ we see that three of the eigenmodes are real and unstable, while the fourth one is real and stable.
+As $Ra$ increases, the two most unstable eigenmodes (coloured in red and green, respectively, in \cref{fig:branch_d}(c)) coalesce at $Ra \approx 56000$ into a complex unstable eigenmode whose growth rate and oscillation frequency increases as $Ra \to 10^5$.
+Similarly, the other two real unstable modes coalesce at $Ra \approx 40000$ into a complex conjugate pair of eigenmodes which are unstable for $40000 < Ra \leq 10^5$.
+At $Ra\approx 52000$ and $Ra\approx 73500$, we observe in \cref{fig:branch_d}(c) that the growth rate coloured in blue vanishes with a nonzero frequency, leading to Hopf bifurcations where periodic solutions to the time-dependent problem \eqref{eq_RB} arise.

-We close our discussion on the branches arising from the conducting steady state solution with branch (6), presented in \cref{fig:branch_e}.

-This branch bifurcates from branch (4) at $Ra \approx 27300$.
-This bifurcation breaks first the rotational symmetry by $\pi$ of the flow pattern with the four vortices.
-Close to $Ra \approx 50000$ we see that all the three basic symmetries (see \cref{sec_problem}) are broken and it is of interest that at $Ra \approx 60000$ symmetry \eqref{eq:s1} is restored in the flow which breaks again to a non-symmetric flow pattern as $Ra \to 10^5$.
-The linear stability analysis of this branch shows that the steady states are very sensitive to perturbations and thus stationary unstable throughout the range of $Ra$ considered in this study.